Hotmanics/diamond-erc1155/README.md

 # Jacob Homanics

-This project forks scaffold-eth-2 to implement a working hardhat-deploy environment and accompanying webapp where developers can build, deploy, and test diamond smart contracts and view/interact with them on a webapp.
+This project forks scaffold-eth-2 to implement a working hardhat-deploy environment and accompanying webapp where developers can build, deploy, and test Diamond smart contracts and view/interact with them on a webapp.
 This specific repository has an additional focus of building on ZkSync.

 The core smart contracts can be found within `packages/hardhat/contracts`.
 They work to create a Custom ERC1155 Collection following